 5. Strengthens and Protects Teeth

 In addition to its cosmetic benefits, dental bonding can strengthen and protect weakened teeth.
-If a tooth has a small crack or chip, bonding can reinforce the structure and prevent further damage.
+Bonding can reinforce the structure and prevent further damage if a tooth has a small crack or chip.
 The composite resin also acts as a barrier against bacteria, reducing the risk of decay in damaged areas.
 This makes bonding a cosmetic treatment and a functional way to maintain and protect your teeth.

 6. Easy Maintenance and Long-Lasting Results